- Advisory number:

-- Assoc.
-Professor Deborah Friedman, Deputy Chief Health Officer (Communicable Disease)
+- Associate Professor Deborah Friedman, Deputy Chief Health Officer (Communicable Disease)

 - Issued to:

-- Infants or children, as well as staff, who develop vomiting or diarrhoea should not attend childcare, camps or any other group activities until at least 48 hours after their symptoms have stopped.
-If symptoms are severe or they persist, or you are concerned, see a GP for advice and possible testing.
+- Anyone experiencing vomiting or diarrhoea should not attend work, childcare, kindergarten, camps or any other group activities until at least 48 hours after their symptoms have disappeared.

-- Washing hands with soap and water is one of the most effective ways of preventing the spread of infection.
-Alcohol-based hand sanitisers are not effective against many common viruses that cause gastroenteritis.
+- Washing hands with soap and water is one of the most effective ways to prevent the spread of infection.

-- Staff and parents should be vigilant for symptoms of gastroenteritis in children and reinforce basic hygiene measures.
+- Be vigilant for symptoms of gastroenteritis in children and reinforce basic hygiene measures.